zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

 }
 ```

-### Register the listener
+### Register a listener
-Register the listener to start Eureka client.
-Reference the listener by adding the following code block to the deployment descriptor `web.xml`.
+Register a listener to start Eureka client.
+Add the following code block to the
+deployment descriptor `web.xml` to reference a listener.
 ``` xml
 <listener>
     <listener-class>com.ca.mfaas.hellospring.listener.ApiDiscoveryListener</listener-class>